Valentine tank: Pacific

-In the Pacific War, 25 Valentine Mk III and nine Valentine Mk IIICS tanks were employed by the 3rd New Zealand Division in the south-west Pacific campaign.
+In the Pacific War, 25 Valentine Mk III and nine Valentine Mk IIICS tanks were employed by the 3rd New Zealand Division in the Solomon Islands campaign.
 Trials in New Zealand had found that the locally developed 2 pounder HE shell lacked power, especially compared to the 18-pounder shell of the 3-inch howitzer, so 18 Valentine Mk III were converted to Valentine Mk IIICS standard by having their main armament replaced by the QF 3-inch howitzer taken from Matilda Mk IVCS tanks, surplus to New Zealand requirements.
-Other modifications to the nine Valentine Mk IIICS tanks deploying to the Pacific included Infantry telephones (a means for infantry to talk to the tank commander).
+Other modifications to the nine Valentine Mk IIICS tanks deploying to the Pacific included infantry telephones (a means for infantry to talk to the tank commander).
 The converted tanks carried 21 HE and 14 smoke shells.
 The other nine 3-inch armed tanks and 16 normal Valentines (with 2-pounder guns) remained in New Zealand for training.
 The Valentine was retired from New Zealand service in 1960.

 Eastern Front

-Valentines, of most all Marks except the Mark I, were sent to the USSR from 1941.
+Valentines, of all Marks except the Mark I, were sent to the USSR from 1941.
 The creation of Valentines tanks destined for use by the Soviet Union was a part of a campaign known as Aid to Russia Fund, headed by Clementine Churchill and heavily supported by the Communist Party of Great Britain.
 In Soviet service, the Valentine was used from the Battle of Moscow until the end of the war, mainly in the second line.
 Although criticised for its low speed and the 2-pounder gun, the Valentine was liked due to its small size, reliability and good armour protection.
 Initially the tracks gave some problems in winter; from freezing down to minus 20, snow packed into the tracks, though at below minus 20 it was not a problem.
 The problem was later solved.

 Soviet Supreme Command asked for its production until the end of the war.
 In August 1945, as part of the Soviet invasion of Manchuria, the 267th Tank Regiment (40 Valentine III and IX) of the 59th Cavalry Division Red Army, together with the 65th T-34-85 43rd Tank Brigade, passed from Eastern Gobi across the mountains Greater Khingan to Kalgan in China.